-If students are not covered under another insurance program, they are encouraged to participate in the low cost student health insurance program sponsored through the SGA.
-Information about this program is available in the Office of Student Affairs, 244-3619.
+If students are not covered under an insurance program, they are encouraged to participate in the low cost student health insurance program sponsored through the Student Government Association.
+Additional information can be obtained from the Office of Student Affairs, 244-3620.
 TDD users may call 244-3801.